 - Do the characteristics of the farmer (age, marital status, full time/part time work status, years’ experience) and the size of the farm influence the farmer’s attitude to risk taking?

-- Does work stress and level of distress affect the farmers attitude to risk taking?
+- Do work stress and level of distress affect the farmer’s attitude to risk taking?

 - Are ‘near misses’ influenced by farmer and farm characteristics?